U.S. Stocks Muted After Notching Records

 Meanwhile, corporate news drove swings in other sectors.

-Broadcom shares ticked up 0.1% after the firm launched a takeover bid for fellow chip maker Qualcomm in a deal worth $100 billion.
-Qualcomm shares jumped 1.8%.
+Qualcomm shares rose 0.9% after Broadcom launched a takeover bid for the chip maker in a deal valued at $100 billion.
+Broadcom shares edged down 0.3%.

-Government bonds ticked up Monday, with the yield on the benchmark 10-year U.S. Treasury note recently at 2.325%, according to Tradeweb, compared with 2.334% Friday.
+Government bonds ticked up Monday, with the yield on the benchmark 10-year U.S. Treasury note recently at 2.322%, according to Tradeweb, compared with 2.334% on Friday.
 Yields fall as bond prices rise.

-Policy changes in Washington could help push stocks and bond yields even higher, some analysts said.
-The Ways and Means Committee of the U.S. House of Representatives is expected to turn its attention to tax reform this week, with the aim of passing a proposed bill before Christmas.
+Policy changes in Washington could help push stocks and bond yields higher, some analysts said.
+The Ways and Means Committee of the U.S. House of Representatives is expected to turn its attention to tax overhaul this week, with the aim of passing a proposed bill before Christmas.

 In Asia, Hong Kong's Hang Seng Index fell by as much as 1.6% earlier in the session, before reversing losses to close down less than 0.1%.

 The yen pared early sharp declines against the U.S. dollar, when Bank of Japan Gov. Haruhiko Kuroda said the central bank would be patient about easing.
-The dollar was last up 0.1% against the dollar.
+The yen was last up 0.2% against the dollar.

 Ese Erheriene contributed to this article.